victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/07-creating-ios-list-screenlets.markdown

 ## Creating the Interactor [](id=creating-the-interactor)

 Recall that Screenlet Interactors respond to user actions.
 In list Screenlets, loading entities is usually the only action a user can take.
-The app developer can trigger this action in response to a manual user action by calling the `loadList` or `refreshList` methods.
-Alternatively, the app developer can use the `autoLoad` property to trigger the action automatically when the Screenlet appears on the screen.

 The Interactor class of a list Screenlet that implements fluent pagination must extend `BaseListPageLoadInteractor`.
 Your Interactor class must also